coleygroup/sparrow/README.md

 - [Future Goals](#future-goals)

 ## Requirements
 To use ASKCOS to perform retrosynthesis searches, propose conditions, and score reactions, an API address to a deployed version of ASKCOS is required.
 Directions to deploy ASKCOS can be found [here](https://github.com/ASKCOS/ASKCOS).
-A ChemSpace API key is required use ChemSpace to assign compound buyability and cost.
+A ChemSpace API key is required to use ChemSpace to assign compound buyability and cost.
 Refer to [these directions](https://api.chem-space.com/docs/#:~:text=Get%20API%20Key&text=The%20API%20key%20is%20unique,%40chem%2Dspace.com.) to attain the key.
 The key should be entered into the [keys.py](keys.py) file, and the path to this file is required to run SPARROW with ChemSpace.
+If you are using Gurobi (not a requirement), SPARROW requires a Gurobi license.
+If you are using NameRxn (not a requirement), SPARROW requires access to a NameRxn executable.

+SPARROW accommodates multiple options to bypass these dependences.
+Reactions generated and scores through other methods can be compiled into a json format (see [json template](examples/templates/tree.json)).
+Compound buyability and costs can be provided in the same json file or in a separate inventory csv file (see [inventory template](examples/templates/inventory.json)).
+Reaction classes can be specified with other methods and compiled into a csv file (see [reaction class template](examples/templates/reaction_classes.csv)).

 Dependencies:
 * Python >= 3.7
 * Remaining requirements in [requirements.txt](requirements.txt)

-SPARROW has been tested on Python version 3.7 and 3.8 and on Linux and Windows machines.
+SPARROW has most recently been tested on Python version 3.12 Linux machines.

 ## Installation